emaverick2001/PersonalPortfolio/src/content/blog/_ts-for-json.md

 use a language more well-suited for scripting?

 The short answer is: JSON (**J**ava**S**cript **O**bject **N**otation), being
-dervied from JavaScript objects, inherits some of JavaScript's quirks.
+derived from JavaScript objects, inherits some of JavaScript's quirks.
 Dealing with these quirks in JavaScript is easier than in other languages.

 Here's the longer answer.

+TODO: here, introduce the part of the task you want to discuss. mainly, the mapping aspect. this way, you can set up your explanation to highlight the benefit of having `undefined` as a value you can pass around. representing potential states as values (undefined is a value, rather than a special case to handle. link to errors as values, which Golang does, for a similar concept)

 ## Two states of null